 Arrived in Dunedin Saturday evening and what a surprise!
 It’s a booming seaside city with tons of gorgeous Victorian and Edwardian buildings and huge old gothic churches.
 It reminds me of neighborhoods in London and some areas of Portland.
 Dunedin is the second-largest city in the South Island and the principal city of the Otago Region.
-It’s one of the four main urban centers of New Zealand for historic, cultural, and geographic reasons.
+It’s one of the four main historical, cultural, and geographical centers of New Zealand.

 “The Lay Association of the Free Church of Scotland founded Dunedin at the head of Otago Harbour in 1848 as the principal town of its special settlement.
 The name comes from Dùn Èideann, the Scottish Gaelic name for Edinburgh, the capital of Scotland.
-Instructed to emulate the characteristics of Edinburgh Charles Kettle, the city’s surveyor, produced a striking ‘Romantic’ design.”
+Instructed to emulate the characteristics of Edinburgh, Charles Kettle, the city surveyor, produced a striking ‘Romantic’ design.”

 Dunedin is home to the University of Otago, New Zealand’s first university, and Otago Polytechnic.
 Students account for a large proportion of the population.